6.0

 You are advised to select Default.

-• Some databases require you to select a pattern after they are connected.
+Some databases require you to select a schema after they are successfully connected.

-• You do not need to select a pattern if there is no Pattern option on the setting page.
+You do not need to select a schema if there is no schema option on the configuration page.

-• The first pattern is selected by default if no pattern is selected.
+The first schema is selected by default if no schema is selected.

-• Use the pattern prefix in SQL statements to search a certain table or view in a specific pattern when a multi-pattern database is connected.
+Use the schema prefix in SQL statements to search in a specific schema when a multi-pattern database is connected.

 Data Connection URL

-Automatically generated URL (Special configuration is not required.)
+Automatically generated URL (No manual configuration is required.)

 Click Test Connection to test if the connection is successful.

-If you do not need to perform any special configuration (see sections "Advanced Settings", "SSH Setting", "and SSL Setting"), you can click Save to finish the configuration.
+If you do not need to set a connection pool, you can click Save to complete data connection configuration.

-When connecting to a database, you may need to perform some advanced settings, but in most cases, you do not need to do so.
-You can perform some settings as needed, as shown in the following figure.
+When connecting to a database, you can perform some advanced settings as required, as shown in the following figure.

 Common Settings